-Lac La Biche County offers animal control services in partnership with a contracted service provider, Scratch N’ Sniff.
-These services are governed by County Bylaw 09-020 (Animal Control Bylaw), originally passed in October 2009.
+Lac La Biche County offers animal control services through a contracted service provider.
+These services are governed by the Animal Control Bylaw.

-Learning about the County’s animal control services and bylaw will help you navigate the responsibilities of pet ownership.
-If you don’t own a pet but live near residents who do, understanding County services will help you report stray dogs and bylaw violations.
+Learning about the County’s animal control services and bylaw will help you understand the important responsibilities of pet ownership.
+If you do not own a pet but live near residents who do, being familiar with these services can help you report stray dogs and bylaw violations.

-When purchasing a license, you'll need to provide:
+When purchasing a license, you will need to provide:

-- proof of your dog’s current rabies vaccination and other immunizations; and
+- Proof of your dog’s current rabies vaccination and other immunizations

-After registering, you'll receive a tag.
-The tag, to be fastened on your dog’s collar, will identify your pet if they become lost.
+After registering, you will receive a tag.
+This tag, to be fastened on your dog’s collar, will identify your pet if it becomes lost.

 Peace Officers scan every dog that is located for a microchip.
 If one is found, they will contact the chip provider to obtain the owner’s information.
 If your pet is microchipped, remember to update the provider with your most current address and contact information.